ismamz/next-transition-router/README.md

 }
 ```

-> You can use `import { Link as TransitionLink } from 'next-transition-router'` to avoid naming conflicts with the default `Link` component from Next.js.
+> Use `import { Link as TransitionLink } from 'next-transition-router'` to avoid naming conflicts.

 #### `auto` enabled

 When `auto` is enabled, the `TransitionRouter` intercepts click events on internal links, except anchor links, and triggers page transitions.
 In this case you don't need to use the custom `Link` component.

-If you set `auto` to `true`, but you want to ignore a link, simply add the `data-transition-ignore` attribute to the link.
+To ignore a link in this mode, simply add the `data-transition-ignore` attribute to the link.

 ### Programmatic navigation

 Use the `useTransitionRouter` hook to seamlessly manage navigation (`push` and `replace`) while incorporating page transitions.

-This hook functions identically to the [Next.js `useRouter`](https://nextjs.org/docs/app/api-reference/functions/use-router) hook, offering a familiar API with added support for transitions.
+It works identically to the [Next.js `useRouter`](https://nextjs.org/docs/app/api-reference/functions/use-router) hook, offering a familiar API with added support for transitions.

 ```tsx
 'use client';